katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

 # Adding a translation

-We can't believe it ourselves, but with the help of community contribution, we managed to support in 50+ languages for Material for MkDocs.
-It's impossible for us maintainers to keep all translations up-to-date (we just don't speak 50+ languages).
-Thats why we rely on our international supportive community to help us to update them in case new feature releases require new translations.
+We can't believe it ourselves, but with the help of community contribution, Material for MkDocs already supports 50+ languages.
+As you can imagine, it's impossible for us maintainers to keep all languages up-to-date (we just don't speak 50+ languages).
+That's why we need the help of our international community to help us add new or update translations, as new feature releases sometimes require new translations.

-If you would like to help us make Material for MkDocs even more global and have noticed a missing translation in your language or want to add a new one, you can submit your contribution by following this guide.
+If you would like to help us to make Material for MkDocs more globally accessible and have noticed a missing translation in your language or want to add a new one, we have simplefied the contributing process for you.
+Just follow the few steps of the guide below.

 ## Before adding a translation